 Stop Eating High Carb Pasta

-For so very many reasons you should say goodbye to your traditional high carb pasta.
+Say goodbye to your traditional high carb pasta.
 In fact, the reasons are so plentiful that we have an entire article explaining the health concerns and dietary deficiencies of traditional pasta options that you can read here.
 We’ve even made an easy to read chart to help you navigate the nutritional contents of a few of the most popular pasta brands.
 In short though, traditional pasta simply has too many carbohydrates that will quickly be converted into sugar in your body resulting in a significant spike and dip your blood glucose levels, causing avoidable fatigue.
-ISOPasta on the other hand, contains only 7 net grams of carbohydrates and provides your body with lasting and sustainable energy through the 30 grams of protein that can be found in each serving.
+ISOPasta on the other hand contains only 7 net grams of carbohydrates and provides your body with lasting and sustainable energy through the 30 grams of protein that can be found in each serving.

 Stop Shopping At The Supermarket